What Is I/O Device Error and How to Fix It on Windows

 • High success rate and rapid recovery, whether dealing with deleted, formatted, virus-infected, or other scenarios.

-Step 1: Install and launch the robust data recovery software, Deep Data Recovery, on your Windows PC.
-Hover the mouse over the desired device and initiate the scan by clicking Scan.
+Step 1: Install and launch Deep Data Recovery on your Windows PC, then hover over the desired device and click Scan to initiate the scan.

 Select Partition to Scan

-Step 2: The software will automatically run both Quick Scan and Deep Scan methods, displaying all discovered files on the selected disk.
-You can filter and preview these files.
+Step 2: The software will run both Quick Scan and Deep Scan methods, displaying all discovered files on the selected disk, allowing you to filter and preview them.

 Scan Lost Data